<< Yesterday | This Day in Dodgers History |

 2004 |

-In one of the most remarkable at-bats in big-league history, Alex Cora fouls off 14 consecutive pitches and then hits the 18th thrown to him by the Cubs' Matt Clement over the right-field fence for a two-run home run which doubles LA's lead to 4-0.
+In one of the most remarkable at-bats in big-league history, Alex Cora fouls off 14 consecutive pitches and then hits the 18th thrown to him by the Cubs' Matt Clement over the right-field fence for a two-run home run, doubling LA's lead to 4-0.
 The Dodger Stadium crowd cheered each foul ball, watching the increasing total displayed on the scoreboard.

 |